Itempass/mcphackathon-linkedin-intern/README.md

 - open the plugin in Chrome by clicking the plugin icon
 - refresh LinkedIn (**after** you have opened the plugin sidebar -> yep still buggy ;))
 - hire 'Alex' as an intern and follow his instructions
+- **VERY IMPORTANT:**: the plugin only works for messages opened through the message interface at the top of LinkedIn.
+It does not work for messages that are overlaid on your timeline.

 **note:** in the UI, you will see 3 'interns' you can choose from.
 Only Alex works.
 It was a hackathon, creating buttons that don't actually do anything is part of it ;)
 **note:** the AI is pretty slow atm, it can take a minute untill drafts start appearing.